rikvandersanden/dburriss.github.io/_posts/2017-01-31-pretzel-blog-appveyor-deployment.md

 # Solution

 Let's tackle each of these requirements one at a time.
-First off create a branch *source*. *master* will be reserved for our auto-generated content (we will get to this at the end of the post).
+First off create a branch **source**. **master** will be reserved for our auto-generated content (we will get to this at the end of the post).
 `git checkout --orphan source`

 ## Local development

 For local development I have a task setup in a [Cake build](http://cakebuild.net/) for building and running the Pretzel tool.
 This wouldn't give too much benefit over just command lining the 2 commands needed.
 Which commands?
 Well Pretzel gives us a few.
 The 2 important ones for us though are:
-`pretzel.exe bake` - this will build our static website and since we provided no output folder it puts it in a folder `/_sites/`.
+`pretzel.exe bake` - this will build our static website and since we provided no output folder it puts it in a folder *_sites/*.
 This is important to remember later
 `pretzel.exe taste --port 5001` - this will serve up the site and launch the site in the browser so you can admirer your work

 Why do I put these 2 simeple commands in a build script?
-Well I have a transformation against the `_config.yml` that will swap out my domain name and *localhost:5001* depending on whether I am building for Debug or Release.
+Well I have a transformation against the *_config.yml* that will swap out my domain name and *localhost:5001* depending on whether I am building for Debug or Release.
 It always use localhost when I am tasting since I don't use pretzel to serve the files.

 If you are following along converting your own blog then and have not used Cake don't worry, it is super simple.